malathisrinivas1980/ansible-zero-to-hero/Day-05/01-push-role-to-galaxy.md

+How to install galaxy role into your machine. ansible-galaxy role install bsd.docker  ###  bsd.docker is the role name ls -ltr ~/.ansible/roles                ### file will be installed here next update this role name in your file  ### file name is enough

 # Push your Ansible roles to Ansible Galaxy

 1. Make sure your role is structured correctly.
 The basic structure should look like this: